guardiankey/guardiankey-plugin-roundcube/README.md

 You can install it in two ways:

+### Install via composer

+You following the instructions in https://plugins.roundcube.net/, and add in "require" section of composer.json:
+	"guardiankey/guardiankey_auth":"dev-master"

 ### Install directly

 Download and extract the plugin into folder "plugins", in Roundcube root files and rename folder of plugin: